gatsbyjs/gatsby/docs/docs/building-with-components.md

 ## Why React components?

-React's component architecture simplifies building large websites by encouraging modularity, reusabilty, and clear abstraction.
+React's component architecture simplifies building large websites by encouraging modularity, reusability, and clear abstraction.
 React has a large ecosystem of open source components, tutorials, and tooling that can be used seamlessly for building sites with Gatsby.
 Gatsby is built to behave almost exactly like a normal React application.